← Back to blog

 Want the same models on your iPhone?

 Ollama doesn't run on iOS — see What Is Ollama?
 8 Things iPhone Users Should Know for why.
 On iPhone, the same models (Llama 3.2, Phi-3.5 Mini, Qwen 2.5 Coder 1.5B, etc.) run through native on-device apps.
-PocketLLM is the easiest one to install — join the waitlist.
+PocketLLM is designed to be the easiest one to install (coming soon) — join the launch list.
 Our iPhone app roundup covers all the native alternatives.
+Wondering if Ollama itself is private and safe?
+See Is Ollama private and safe?

 The quick answer